 Besides access to our Ask Dr. Z Database with over 3000 coding questions and answers in addition to the ability to submit your own coding questions, there are a number of other ZHealth Online benefits.
 Members receive 10% off all coding products.
 Read more here.

 You may purchase a monthly membership at $24.95/month, or a yearly membership at $250/year, saving approximately $50.
 We also offer Group and Enterprise membership accounts, where more individuals can join at a substantial discount.
 Read more about ZHealth Online pricing.

 You can only choose the monthly option if you are an individual paying by credit card.
 ZHealth Publishing will charge your credit card the ZHealth Online monthly fee each month until you cancel your membership.
-You can cancel your monthly membership at any time and retain access until the following month.
-Annual members will be provided a renewal notification before their first 12 months are up.
+You can cancel your monthly membership at any time but your membership will discontinue immediately.
+Annual members will be provided a renewal notification before their membership expires.

 Interventional radiology has developed into its own specialty as its complexity and difficulty became clearer.
 Coding schools spend very little, if any, time discussing catheter placement coding and the component coding system, and they often do not focus on how to code the radiological S&I codes.
 Technologists and nurses who enter charges may not be trained in CPT coding.
 When you put the two components together the final results are destined to be error-prone.
 Due to its complexity and the lack of any comprehensive training, individuals with this credential are sought after by facilities to oversee their charging and coding process for interventional radiology and basic cardiology.
 Individuals with the CIRCC credential are valuable assets to an organization and compensated accordingly.
 Interventional radiology is one of the highest paying coding specialties.